Tie-breaking in Swiss-system tournaments: Opponents' win percentage

 Win-percentage tiebreakers—also referred to as resistance—are determined by evaluating the performance of a player’s opponents rather than the player’s own results.
 Each opponent’s record is converted into a win percentage, with wins valued at 1, draws at 0.5, and losses at 0, divided by the number of rounds played.
 A minimum contribution of 25% is enforced to prevent disproportionately low values from skewing results.
 Byes are excluded entirely: if a player receives a bye, it is ignored in calculations, and if one of their opponents received a bye, that opponent’s record is adjusted as though the bye had not occurred.
 Similarly, opponents who drop from the tournament are evaluated based on their final record at the time of withdrawal, with a maximum of 75%.

 A player’s Opponents' Resistance is then calculated as the average of these adjusted percentages across all opponents, providing a measure of the overall strength of their competition.
 The related Opponents' Opponents' Resistance extends this concept by averaging the resistance values of a player’s opponents, reflecting the strength of competition faced at one additional level.
 This tiebreak is used by most modern Play!
 Pokémon Tournaments.

 Tardiness

 If a player arrives after the first round is paired, the player loses priority.
-This tiebreaker was used by Pokémon Organized Play but is no longer.
+This tiebreaker was used by Pokémon Organized Play but it no longer is.